ucharles28/solana-starter-template/README.md

 This project is a generic starter for developers to use in Codespaces that includes basic system tools and extensions.

+## Usage

+To use this codespace template simply create a new repository from this repository.
+In the new repository you have to wait until the codespace prebuild action is executed (takes around 15-20 minutes).
+Afterward you can access the prebuild codespace and optionally execute:

+        anchor init <project-name>

+This will initialize a new anchor project in the root directory of the new repository.

 ## What's Included